 How To Age New Galvanized Containers / How about those galvanized containers?
 Don’t you just love ’em?
 I sure do, but I don’t love how shiny they are when they’re brand new.
-Read on to see you how you can get rid of that bright, shiny metal with 3 basic household ingredients.
+Read on to see how you can get rid of that bright, shiny metal with three basic household ingredients.

 So, have you ever wondered How To Age New Galvanized Containers?
-I finally figured out an easy way to do big containers that don’t involve soaking them and it’s super easy.
+I finally figured out an easy way to do big containers that don’t involve soaking them, and it’s super easy.

 My favorite way to use galvanized containers is for planters.
 I love the rustic character they give a porch, especially when they’re showing off pretty flowers.
 But before I go planting anything that bright shine has to go.